liatrio/devops-bootcamp/docs/2-virtual-machines-containers/containers.md

 </center>

+## Images and Containers
+>&ldquo;An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.&rdquo; - [Docker Concepts](https://docs.docker.com/get-started/#docker-concepts)

+>&ldquo;A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process).&rdquo; - [Docker Concepts](https://docs.docker.com/get-started/#docker-concepts)

+Images are the building blocks of Docker.
+They define what is in a container.
+They can be used by other images to extended extend their functionality.
+Images can also be shared across hosts.

+# Running Containers

+Install [Docker](https://docs.docker.com/install) and run the [hello world container](https://hub.docker.com/_/hello-world) `docker run hello-world`

+This deceptively simple command actually does a lot which is explained by the output of the container.

+If the Docker image hello-world does not exist in the local image repository it downloads it from Docker Hub and adds it to the local repository.
+You can use `docker image ls` to list the locally installed images.
+You will see the hello-world image in this list.
+You can download or update an image directly with `docker pull <IMAGE NAME>`.

+Once the hello-world image is available it creates and runs a container from the image.
+Images define the default command that is run when the container is started.
+When the command exits the container stops.
+You can list running and stopped containers with `docker container ls -a`.

+Note that it has automatically generated a name for the container since we did not specify one.
+What happens to the images and containers if you run `docker run hello-world` again?

+### Cleaning Up

+Remove the stopped hello world containers with `docker rm CONTAINER_ID|NAME`.

+Remove the hello world image with `docker image rm IMAGE_ID|NAME`.

 ?>Docker Desktop on OSX limits the amount of resources containers can use by default.
 If you experience performance issues with resource intensive containers make sure to increase the resources available. `Docker Desktop icon` -> `Preferences` -> `Advanced`

+# Building Images

+Docker images are built by defining a set of steps to create the image in a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+Each step begins with a single word instruction, which are uppercase by convention, followed by arguments all on the same line.
+The image is then built by running `docker build PATH_TO_DOCKERFILE`.

+## Base Images
+A base image is the image that is used to create all of your container images.
+It is referenced using the `FROM` instruction in a Dockerfile.
+A proper implementation of base images improves maintainability of your images.
+Your base image can be an [official Docker image](https://docs.docker.com/docker-hub/official_images/), such as Centos, or you can modify an official Docker image to suit your needs, or you can create your own base image from [scratch](https://hub.docker.com/_/scratch).
+When building images, there are a few things to consider in regards to the base image from which to build from.

+### Use official images
+Where possible, use [official images](https://hub.docker.com/search?q=&type=image&image_filter=official) from [Docker Hub](https://hub.docker.com/) rather than installing tools manually.
+For example, the following Dockerfile is installing Java.

+    ## Don't do this
+    FROM centos:centos6
+    RUN yum install java-1.7.0-openjdk-devel -y

+    ## Better
+    FROM openjdk

+### Tag specific base image versions
+If you omit the tag on the `FROM` line, you will end up with the latest tag.
+This can result in inconsistencies in the image that is built as the latest tag can change between times when the image is built.
+Therefore, be sure to always include a tag to pin to a specific upstream image.

+    ## Don't do this
+    FROM openjdk

+    ## Better
+    FROM openjdk:7

+### Use specialized images
+Container images, especially base images, should be specialized for a specific purpose and not contain any unnecessary packages or tools.
+Even small tools that you might normally consider essential or innocuous such as text editors, debugging tools or network diagnostic tools should be avoided.
+Adding unnecessary tools not only increases the size of the image it increases the attack surface of container which could introduce a security vulnerability.

 ## Layers
 A Docker image consists of read-only layers each of which represents a Dockerfile instruction.
 The layers are stacked and each one is a delta of the changes from the previous layer.
 Care must be taken when designing a Dockerfile to optimize both the time it takes to build the image as well as the size of the image that is created.